jcborders/borders_site/content/author/admin/_index.md

 +++

-James Borders is a doctoral student in the [Laboratory for the Study of Upper Airway Dysfunction] (https://www.tc.columbia.edu/uadlab/) at Teacher's College at Columbia University.
+James Borders is a doctoral student in the [Laboratory for the Study of Upper Airway Dysfunction] (https://www.tc.columbia.edu/uadlab/) at Columbia University.
 James is a clinically trained speech pathologist with research interests in swallowing and cough dysfunction and rehabilitation.